curvednebula/go-rust-perf-tests/README.md

 ## Optimization 2: CPU workers only ##

-With the optimization #1 we are still creating 100'000 goroutines in the very beginning, most of which will wait 12 CPU workers to execute their tasks (my CPU has 12 threads).
+With the optimization #1 we are still creating 100'000 goroutines, most of which will wait 12 CPU workers (my CPU has 12 threads).

-Let's use only CPU workers so we'll never create more than 12 goroutines at once.
+Let's use only CPU workers so we'll never create more goroutines than nessessary.

-With this optimization RAM usage dropped to 35Mb while execution time increased from 46s to 60s.
-I think this is a very reasonable price to pay!
-Note that we are still doing the same work: creating 100'000 goroutines, but this time not all at once.
+With this change RAM usage dropped to 35Mb while execution time increased from 46s to 60s.
+I think this is a very reasonable price to pay.
+Note that we are still doing the same work: creating 100'000 goroutines, but not all at once.

 ## Instant burst vs continuous flow of requests ##

-I've also realized that creating all 100'000 tasks at once is not what would happen in a server that receives requests with an interval.
+I've also realized that creating all 100'000 tasks at once in the beggining of the test is not what would happen in a multiplayer game server.

 So I've simulated steady stream of request by creating 10 tasks each millisec (10'000 requests per sec).
-This improved Go's RAM usage: from 4Gb to 400-500Mb.
-If we created 10 tasks each 3 millisec (~3000 requests per sec), RAM usage drops to 120Mb without any optimizations mentioned above.
+This decreased Go's RAM usage from 4Gb to 400-500Mb.
+If we create 10 tasks each 3 millisec (~3000 requests per sec), RAM usage drops to 120Mb even without any optimization above.

-The optimizations are still needed though: to prevent Go service from eating all your RAM when CPU can't keep up with incoming requests.
-It seems Rust's tokio handles this test the right way out of the box.
+The optimizations are still needed to prevent Go server from eating up all your memory when CPU load is close to 100%.
+It seems Rust's tokio handles 100% CPU load gracefully out of the box.
 In Go we need to be more careful.
-Still, the optimization implemented is very simple, so I wouldn't call it a problem.
+Still, the optimization required is very simple, so I wouldn't call it a problem.

 ## How to run the test